 This wasn’t a bad call on your end.
 In Mexico, ahorita means anywhere between “in a few seconds” and “never.”
 You get your caffeine fix and a concha (Mexican sweet bread) and then set off for the Palacio.

-You get on the metro only to quickly realize that you did exactly the thing you were warned not to, which is to rude during la hora pico (rush hour).
+You get on the metro only to quickly realize that you did exactly the thing you were warned not to, which is to ride during la hora pico (rush hour).
 Oops!
 Let’s hope this breakfast is worth all the hype.

 What are you having, since you went through all this trouble to get here?